Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The following servers are included:

 - HTTP server (e.g., Apache or `nginx`) to serve static files, to proxy HTTP requests, and to run various services:
-  - Image services API (<https://github.com/Helioviewer-Project/api>): For the JHelioviewer client, it lists the available image datasets and commands the creation of JPX movies on demand.
+  - Image services API (<https://github.com/Helioviewer-Project/api>): It lists the available image datasets and commands the creation of JPX movies on demand.
 It includes a facility to ingest new images files.
 Metadata about the image files is stored in a MySQL database.
   - Timeline services API: This is an adapter brokering between the JHelioviewer client and the backend timeline storage services (ODI and STAFF backend -- <http://www.staff.oma.be>).
-For the JHelioviewer client, it lists the available timeline datasets and serves the data in a JSON format.
+It lists the available timeline datasets and serves the data in a JSON format.
   - A PFSS dataset, static FITS files produced regularly out of GONG magnetograms.
 The JHelioviewer client retrieves them on demand, based on monthly listings (e.g., <http://swhv.oma.be/magtest/pfss/2018/01/list.txt>).
   - COMESEP service which subscribes to the COMESEP alert system (not part of this project), stores the alerts and makes them available to the JHelioviewer server in a JSON format.
   - The Helioviewer web client (<https://github.com/Helioviewer-Project/helioviewer.org>), not relevant for this project.
 - The `esajpip` server (<https://github.com/Helioviewer-Project/esajpip-SWHV>), which delivers the JPEG2000 data streams to the JHelioviewer client using the JPIP protocol, built on top of the HTTP network protocol.
 - The `GeometryService` server (<https://github.com/Helioviewer-Project/GeometryService>) implements a set of high precision celestial computation services based on NASA's Navigation and Ancillary Information Facility (NAIF) SPICE Toolkit and communicates with the JHelioviewer client using a JSON format.
 - The HEK server (maintained by LMSAL <https://www.lmsal.com/hek/>, not part of this project) which serves JSON formatted heliophysics events out of HER.
-The JHelioviewer client retrieves a curated list of space weather focused events.
+JHelioviewer retrieves a curated list of space weather focused events.

 To ensure encapsulation, reproducibility, and full configuration control, the services which are part of this project are currently being containerized at <https://gitlab.com/SWHV/SWHV-COMBINED>.